Traffic Data & Speed Limits

 Exhibit A of Jefferson County Ordinance 11-98 (amended through Ordinance 6-01) identifies specific speed limits on county roads.
 Amendments to Exhibit A are adopted by resolution of the Board of County Commissioners after review of an engineering and traffic investigation, public notification and a public hearing.
 For more information view JCC 10.05.040(3) and the Speed Limit Map.

-On July 15, 2013, the Board of County Commissioners adopted Resolution 34-13 with an updated Exhibit A (2018), resulting in a speed limit reduction on Shine Road which is located south of SR104 near Hood Canal Bridge..
+Previous revisions occurred on July 15, 2013, when the Board of County Commissioners adopted Resolution 34-13 with an updated Exhibit A (2018), resulting in a speed limit reduction on Shine Road which is located south of SR104 near Hood Canal Bridge..

 County Engineer's Analysis

 Public Works prepares an Engineer's Report in conjunction with proposed changes to speed limits.
 The Report typically contains a community issue statement, and a description and analysis of the following elements: